lawrencefeng17/lawrencefeng17.github.io/aboutme.md

 ---
 I suppose I should begin with a standard introduction...

 > Hi, I'm Lawrence!
-I'm a junior at Carnegie Mellon University studying Statistics and Machine Learning.
-I have a broad interest in the field of machine learning, including reasoning, planning, reinforcement learning, and alignment, and I'm working to increase the breadth and depth of my intuition, knowledge, and fascination with this intellectually rich and deeply transformative field.
+I'm a junior at Carnegie Mellon University double majoring in Statistics and Artificial Intelligence.
+I have a broad interest in the field of artificial intelligence, including reasoning and safety.
+I also spend time thinking about how our social and political institutions will need to adapt in  the presence of powerful artificial intelligence.
+I’m working to increase the breadth and depth of my intuition, knowledge, and fascination with this intellectually rich and deeply transformative field.

 Now, let me first motivate my motivation and provide some context.